Details

 is thus'

-In the cases of locative endings, qanoq, and ima, taama, it is often joined directly onto the word like an enclitic, or, less commonly, written with a hyphen, i.e.:
+In the cases of locative endings, qanoq, and ima, taama, it is often joined directly onto the word like a derivational enclitic, or, less commonly, written with a hyphen, i.e.:

 - -miippoq, -niippoq with locative endings.